 It’s obvious that DraftKings intends for all new users to win their wager, as it’s somewhere between virtually impossible and actually impossible for a football or basketball game to end in a 0-0 tie.
-In this respect, nearly no-deposit bonuses function similarly to no-deposit bonus in that they’re risk-free.
+In this respect, nearly no-deposit bonuses function similarly to no-deposit bonuses.

-The free bets must be used within 7 days of being issued, and winning wagers only return profits, not the initial stake.
+The bonus bets must be used within 7 days of being issued, and winning wagers only return profits, not the initial stake.

 The biggest downside to nearly no-deposit bonuses is that they technically count as first deposit bonuses.
 Bettors that claim them won’t qualify for another signup bonus.
 For DraftKings customers, this means they cannot claim its standard 20% up to $1,000 deposit bonus.

 In the end, bettors will have to make a choice.
 Do they lock up a $100 bonus bet credit (conservatively worth $50 cash) with virtually no upfront investment?
 Or do they embrace risk and make a much larger deposit, in the hope of coming out hundreds, or even thousands, ahead?

 The answer is really going to depend on the bettor.
 Those on limited budgets are probably better off playing it safe and claiming nearly no-deposit bonuses if they’re available.
 While bettors who can afford to take full advantage of large deposit bonuses and first bet offers should do so, as the expected return on these promotions is much higher.

 Wes Burns co-founded BettingBonuses.com to help bettors clearly understand offers and promotions at legal online sportsbooks and betting sites.
 Wes has worked in the regulated online betting industry since 2008.